Cascading Dark Energy: Results

-In Fig. \ref{figure:fEDE}, we show the fraction of the EDE energy density relative to the total energy density, that is, $f_{\rm EDE}\equiv\rho_{\chi}/\rho_{\mathrm{total}}$.
+In Fig.~\ref{figure:fEDE}, we show the fraction of the EDE energy density relative to the total energy density, that is, $f_{\rm EDE}\equiv\rho_{\chi}/\rho_{\mathrm{total}}$.
 We see that $f_{\rm EDE}$ is negligible at the initial times, but after a while, it grows sharply and reaches a peak at the critical redshift $z_c$, and then it drops again and becomes very small at the late-times.
-For the Rock `n' Roll model, the peak appears at the critical redshift $z_{c}=2.44\times10^{4}$ with the maximum value $f_{\rm EDE}=0.069$.
-The peak of the two-field CDE model appears at $z_{c}=2.34\times10^{4}$ with the maximum amplitude $f_{\rm EDE}=0.057$.
+For the Rock `n' Roll model, the peak appears at the critical redshift $z_{c}=1.57\times10^{4}$ with the maximum value $f_{\rm EDE}=0.078$.
+The peak of the two-field CDE model appears at $z_{c}=2.35\times10^{4}$ with the maximum amplitude $f_{\rm EDE}=0.047$.
+The earlier peak energy of the two-field CDE model means that this variant of EDE has less of an impact on the sound horizon at recombination \cite{Knox:2019rjx}, and in turn explains the result of our MCMC analysis, which shows that the two-field model is $\sim 1\sigma$ worse in relieving the Hubble tension than the Rock `n' Roll model.

+In prior work on EDE models, the parameters $z_{c}$ and $f_{\rm EDE}$ [rather than model-specific parameters such as $\log{(\tilde{\phi_{i}})}$, $\tilde{\chi}_{i}$, or $\log{(\tilde{\lambda}_{\chi})}$] are sometimes varied in the MCMC.
+We output these parameters as derived values from CosmoMC (with an appropriate modification to \textsc{camb}), and show the resulting posteriors in Fig.~\ref{figure:zcfig} and Table~\ref{table:parameters}.
+We see that there is a strong degeneracy between $f(z_{c})$ and $z_{c}$ in both EDE models considered.
+We verified that the data yield a significantly smaller allowed region than the effective prior for these derived parameters.
+The difference between the best fit values $z_{c}$ [or $f(z_{c})$] obtained from likelihood and posterior in Fig.~\ref{figure:fEDE} results from the highly non-Gaussian posterior and range of $f(z_{c})$ (or $z_{c}$) values which must be marginalized over.

-Figure \ref{figure:wDE} shows the evolution of the equation of state parameter of dark energy, $w_{\rm DE}\equiv p_{\rm DE}/\rho_{\rm DE}=\left(p_{\phi}+p_{\chi}\right)/\left(\rho_{\phi}+\rho_{\chi}\right)$, in terms of cosmological redshift.
+Figure~\ref{figure:wDE} shows the evolution of the equation of state parameter of dark energy, $w_{\rm DE}\equiv p_{\rm DE}/\rho_{\rm DE}=\left(p_{\phi}+p_{\chi}\right)/\left(\rho_{\phi}+\rho_{\chi}\right)$, in terms of cosmological redshift.
 At high redshifts, $w_{\rm DE}$ begins at $-1$, and subsequently oscillates around zero, with $w_{\rm DE}$ varying between $-1$ and $1$.
 Eventually, it converges to $-1$ and remains very close to this value until the present time.
-The oscillations of $w_{\rm DE}$ start sooner in the two-field CDE model than in the Rock `n' Roll scenario, although the oscillations last longer for Rock 'n Roll.
+The oscillations of $w_{\rm DE}$ start sooner in the two-field CDE model than in the Rock 'n Roll scenario, although the oscillations last longer for Rock 'n Roll.

+We present the residuals of CMB power spectra in Fig.~\ref{figure:Cls_residuals}.
+In the figure, we have also shown Planck 2018 data points \citep{Planck:2018vyg, Planck:2019nip, Planck:2018lbu} for comparison.
+We see in the figure that the results of the single-field DE are indistinguishable from $\Lambda$CDM results, while the Rock `n' Roll and two-field CDE models show deviations from $\Lambda$CDM, exceeding cosmic variance in some cases.
+To roughly estimate the improvement in constraining power of future CMB experiments, we compute the statistic \citep{Grin:2009ik}